 Under our Management Agreement, we pay a Base Management Fee and Incentive Compensation to our Manager.
 Upon the consummation of our IPO, our Management Agreement was amended and restated to revise the Base Management Fee and Incentive Compensation payable to our Manager as specified below.
 Any compensation previously earned by our Manager for services rendered prior to the consummation of our IPO was calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement as in effect prior to the consummation of our IPO.
-Pursuant to our Manager and its affiliates paid or incurred on our behalf.
+Pursuant to our Management Agreement, we are also obligated to reimburse our Manager or its affiliates for certain expenses of our Manager and its affiliates paid or incurred on our behalf.
 We may also grant equity-based awards and incentives to our Manager and other eligible awardees under our 2020 Stock Incentive Plan from time to time.
 For the period beginning on July 31, 2020 (date of commencement of operations) and ending on December 31, 2020, we paid our Manager a Base Management Fee of \$364,194, which was net of a Base Management Fee Rebate of \$259,167.
 Our Manager agreed to waive the Incentive Compensation for the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, which would have been approximately \$479,166.
 For the year ended December 31, 2021, our Manager earned a Base Management Fee of \$2,310,808, which was net of a Base Management Fee Rebate of \$1,029,315.
 The Incentive Compensation fee payable to our Manager for the year ended December 31, 2021 was \$6,010,704.